John Watts (1715–1789)

-John Watts (April 16, 1715 – August 15, 1789) was a British-born Scottish-American businessman and landowner.
+John Watts (April 16, 1715 – August 15, 1789) was a Scottish-American businessman and landowner.

 Early life

-Watts was born on April 16, 1715 in New York City.
+Watts was born on April 16, 1715, in New York City.
 He was the son and fourth child born to Mary (née Nicoll) Watts (b.
 1689) and Robert Watts (1678–1750), an immigrant to New York City from Scotland at the close of the 1600s.
 In 1715, colonial Governor Hunter appointed him to the board of the "Lords of Trade" of the city of New York.

 His paternal grandfather was John Watts and his family's seat was Rose Hill, then in the suburbs of Edinburgh.
 His maternal grandparents were William Nicoll, Speaker of the New York General Assembly (and son of mayor Matthias Nicoll), and Anne (née Van Rensselaer) Nicoll.
 His grandmother was a widow of Kiliaen van Rensselaer and a daughter of Jeremias van Rensselaer, acting patroon of Rensselaerwyck.

 Career

 Watts, one of the most prominent and wealthy landowners in the colonies and was one of the original subscribers to the Tontine Coffee House.
 He served as president of His Majesty's council of New York from 1758 to 1776, and a member of the New York General Assembly from 1752 to 1759.
 It has been said that if the Revolution failed, Watts would have been the chosen Lieutenant Governor of New York and Acting Secretary of the Province.

 In 1754, he was one of the original founders and trustees of the New York Society Library.
 He was also a founder and original member of the Saint Andrew's Society of the State of New York, serving as its president from 1771 to 1772, and as the first president of the New York City Hospital in 1760.

 As the American Revolution approached, Watts and his wife, both Loyalists, went to Wales in 1775 where his wife died a few months later.
 In 1779, his properties, including his "Rose Hill" estate (which today is occupied by Fordham University), were seized by the New York State Legislature.